RafaMiyauchi/adinais_football/README.md

 ### Explain how you implemented the checklist above step-by-step (not just following the tutorial).
 There are three documents that I am mostly working on, the first and foremost is my views.py, where I implemented register, login_user and logout for the authentication.
 After I do that, I worked on mapping each authentication view to a specific URL path to make it accessible from the browser.
 A few adjustment to the templates (html documents) to facilitate the authentication process such as the login.html and register.html.
 In addition to that I also added decorate @login_required(login_url='/login') to the show_main view to redirect any unauthenticated users to the login page.
 To finalize I update the model and view logic where in models.py I added ForeignKey relationship to the Product model, whilst editing the create_product in views.py in order to automatically assin the currently logged-in user to any new product being created.
 I tested all the changes in my local house by creating an account and trying the filter, session and cookies feature

+## Assignment 5 Questions:

+### **CSS Selector Priority**

+I learned that when multiple CSS rules apply to one element, the browser decides which one wins based on specificity.
+The order from strongest to weakest is: `!important`, inline styles (the `style="..."` attribute), ID selectors (`#my-id`), class selectors (`.my-class`), and finally, element selectors (`div`).
+If two selectors are equally specific, the one that comes last in the stylesheet gets applied.

+### **Responsive Design**

+I believe responsive design is essential because it makes my website look good and work well on any device, from a phone to a desktop.
+This is great for user experience, helps with Google search rankings, and makes it easier for me to maintain the code since I only have one version to manage.

+* **Good Example (FIFA.com):** I looked at the FIFA website.
+On my computer, it's a big, wide layout.
+On my phone, everything neatly stacks into a single column, and the menu changes to a mobile-friendly version.
+It's super easy to use anywhere.

+* **Bad Example (1996 Space Jam Website):** For a non-responsive example, I checked out the original Space Jam movie site.
+On a phone, it's basically unusable.
+The whole page just shrinks down, and I have to zoom and scroll around to read anything, which shows exactly why we need responsive design today.

+### **The Box Model**

+I understand the CSS Box Model as a set of layers for every HTML element.

+* **Padding:** This is the space *inside* an element's border, pushing the content away from the edge.

+* **Border:** This is the line that goes *around* the padding and content.

+* **Margin:** This is the space *outside* the border, used to push elements away from each other.

+### **Flexbox vs. Grid**

+For this project, I used both Flexbox and Grid to create the layout.

+* **Flexbox:** I found Flexbox is perfect for arranging items in a single line (a row or a column).
+I used it a lot for centering content inside containers and for aligning the buttons in my forms and navbar.

+* **Grid:** Grid was my choice for the overall page structure, specifically for the product list.
+It let me create a two-dimensional grid of cards that stays perfectly aligned in rows and columns, which is harder to do with Flexbox.

+### **How I Made This**

+Here's a quick rundown of the steps I took to build and design this assignment:

+1. **Getting Started:** First things first, I set up a new base template (`base.html`) and plugged in **Tailwind CSS** using the CDN.
+This gave me all the style utilities I needed.
+I also wired up the basic views and URLs for the new "Edit Product" feature.

+2. **What I think when I create the Vibe:** I didn't want a generic site, so I created a custom "futuristic sports" theme.
+I picked the `Orbitron` font, created a custom color palette with neon lime and dark grays, and used a "glassmorphism" effect to give the cards a cool, frosted look.

+3. **Building the Navbar:** I built a fully responsive navigation bar from scratch.
+It looks great on desktop, and on mobile, it collapses into a hamburger menu that I made interactive with a bit of JavaScript.

+4. **Making Cards Interactive:** I redesigned the product cards and added a "Quick View" feature.
+When a user clicks the button on a card, a modal pops up showing the product details.
+I research a bit in youtube and finds out that it used a bit of JavaScript and `data-*` attributes to pull the product info into the modal instantly without reloading the page.

+5. **Fixing Bugs:** I ran into a bug where my forms weren't getting styled.
+I fixed this by adding a small script to the `login`, `register`, `create`, and `edit` pages that applies the correct Tailwind classes to the form fields after the page loads.